 Moving to Ternate in the Moluccas in 1858 and while having an attack of malaria he wrote in a letter to Charles Darwin - "there suddenly flashed upon me the idea of the survival of the fittest."
 He sent his "Ternate Paper" on "natural selection " and "survival of the fittest" to Charles Darwin.
 This rattled Darwin as he had not published at the time although he had been working on his origin of species for some years,

-Both Wallace's and Darwin's papers were read on the 1st July 1858 at the Linnaean Society of London- neither of the authors were present.
+Both Wallace's and Darwin's papers were read on the 1st July 1858 at the Linnean Society of London- neither of the authors were present.
 These ground breaking papers were little understood or recognised at the time.

 Wallace Russell Wallace, The Malay Archipelago - rgsp 915.98 187 1869 2 vols.